Eden-Shaim/Mask_Detector/README.md

 # Mask_Detector

-* In order to use our trained model, please run -> predict.py
+* In order to use our best trained model, please run -> predict.py
-* The Predict.py script downloads the trained model from our Drive as it is too big to upload to GitHub.
+* The Predict.py script downloads the best trained model from G-Drive as it is too big to upload to GitHub.
-* Our best model for the proper_mask_prediction & bbox prediction tasks is fasterrcnn_resnet50_fpn, trained from scratch on the given data
+* Our best model for the proper_mask_prediction & bbox prediction tasks is fasterrcnn_resnet50_fpn, trained from scratch on the given dataset
 * The fasterrcnn_train.py file contains model creation, traning & evaluation.

 * In order to train the models, we assume there is a data folder with train/ test folder inside.